xinlin-z/smally/README.md

 2. You need Python3
 3. git clone https://github.com/xinlin-z/smally

-Then, you are good to go ...
+Then, you are good to go...

+Don't forget **sudo** when you encounter the Permission denied!

 # How to Use